daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 H.3 Result

-443 customers will be targeted for the term deposit campaign instead of 0 with duration = 150 (<= 162.5) when changing the duration (the most influential feature by Single Decision Tree Classifier) to 200 for example (as long as the gini >= 0.472).
+- 443 customers will be targeted for the term deposit campaign instead of 0 with duration = 150 (<= 162.5) when changing the duration (the most influential feature by RUS Boost Classifier policies to predict potential ‘Subscribed’ customers) to 200 for example (as long as the gini >= 0.472).
 After modifying the duration to more than 800, 5,445 customers will be targeted.

 ![Result](https://user-images.githubusercontent.com/70437668/139254954-8ec8e891-4cbb-475e-a8a3-6af8f0754e2b.jpg)